CrunchyData/pgmonitor/README.md

 - Bloat: how much extra space are your tables and indexes using
 - System metrics: CPU, Memory, I/O, uptime

-pgmonitor is also highly configurable, and advanced users can design their own metrics, visualizations, and add in other features such as alerting.
+pgMonitor is also highly configurable, and advanced users can design their own metrics, visualizations, and add in other features such as alerting.

-Running pgmonitor will give you confidence in understanding how well your PostgreSQL cluster is performing, and will provide you the information to make calculated adjustments to your environment.
+Running pgMonitor will give you confidence in understanding how well your PostgreSQL cluster is performing, and will provide you the information to make calculated adjustments to your environment.

 ---